isa-nurbek/leet-code-challenges/Arrays/02-Medium/08-First Duplicate Value/README.md

 <details>
 <summary><b>Hint 1</b></summary>

-The brute-force solution can be done in O(n²) time.
+The brute-force solution can be done in `O(n²)` time.
 Think about how you can determine if a value appears twice in an array.

 </details>

 <details>
 <summary><b>Hint 2</b></summary>

-You can use a data structure that has constant-time lookups to keep track of integers that you've seen already.
-This leads the way to a linear-time solution.
+You can use a data structure that has `constant-time` lookups to keep track of integers that you've seen already.
+This leads the way to a `linear-time` solution.

 </details>

 <details>
 <summary><b>Hint 3</b></summary>

 You should always pay close attention to the details of a question's prompt.
-In this question, the integers in the array are between 1 and n, inclusive, where n is the length of the input array.
+In this question, the integers in the array are between `1` and `n`, inclusive, where `n` is the length of the input array.
 The prompt also explicitly allows us to mutate the array.
 How can these details help us find a better solution, either time-complexity-wise or space-complexity-wise?

 </details>

 <details>
 <summary><b>Hint 4</b></summary>

-Since the integers are between 1 and the length of the input array, you can map them to indices in the array itself by subtracting 1 from them.
-Once you've mapped an integer to an index in the array, you can mutate the value in the array at that index and make it negative (by multiplying it by -1).
+Since the integers are between `1` and the `length of the input array`, you can map them to indices in the array itself by subtracting `1` from them.
+Once you've mapped an integer to an index in the array, you can mutate the value in the array at that index and make it negative (by multiplying it by `-1`).
 Since the integers normally aren't negative, the first time that you encounter a negative value at the index that an integer maps to, you'll know that you'll have already seen that integer.

 </details>